Should Driveways Be Paved With Slabs?

 You should think about getting new drainage systems if you have paving slabs in your yard because they are notorious for causing drainage issues and water damage.
 Applying a sealer is an excellent way to prevent water and ice from breaking down the pavers over time.
 Putting these chemicals down on your driveway is like putting up a shield against the weather.

 Build an Appropriate Foundational Layer

 Driveways can benefit from a good sub-base, as we’ve shown.
 A foundation thickness of 100–150 mm may be necessary for residential driveways that are meant to support the weight of two cars (3.9-5.9in).

 The standard DT Type 1 sub-base is a good option if you want to make the driveway more durable.
 Crushed rocks or limestone are used to make this material, which provides a sturdy foundation for the paving stones.

-Should You Use Paving Slabs For Your Driveway?
+Can Paving Slabs Be Used For A Driveway?

 Driveways constructed from paving slabs are extremely common.
 There is a vast range of shapes, sizes, colours, and styles available for use with squared concrete slabs.